-Resolved, that the Council on Ethics, Bylaws, and Judicial Affairs communicate with the ADA President in the form of correspondence declining to propose revisions to the responsibilities and duties of the Treasurer as set forth in the ADA Bylaws, Chapter VI, Section 90.F. for reasons stated in the communication.
+Resolved, that the Council on Ethics, Bylaws, and Judicial Affairs communicate with the ADA President in the form of correspondence declining to propose revisions to the responsibilities and duties of the Treasurer as set forth in the ADA Bylaws, Chapter VI, Section 90.F. for reasons the reasons discussed by the Council.